kurmanka/angularjs-routing-demo/README.md

 ## How to see it?

-Put the files into a web-accessible directory, and open the index.html file.
+Put the files into a web-accessible directory, and open the index.html file in your browser.

 ## How to use it?

 This demo may serve as a step on the path of getting to know AngularJS.
 Angular has many powerful features, while this little demo only uses 2 or 3 of them.
-But it can show to make a nice mini-site.
+But it can show, how to make a nice mini-site, that is potentially useful.

-If you want to understand, how it works, here are the main files you should look at:
+If you want to understand how it works, here are the main files you should look at:

  * index.html -- the master html and the wrapper-template for the pages
- * scripts/pages.js -- lists the navigation items
+ * scripts/pages.js -- lists the navigation items, the pages and the link names
- * scripts/nav.js -- creates the navigation links in the page header.
+ * scripts/nav.js -- creates the navigation links in the page header
  * scripts/app.js -- initializes the Angular App & configures it
  * views/main.html and other html files in the views/ folder -- the partials, the page content.